C a r o l e P r e n t i c e

 bringing peace, tranquility and health

-The above catchy tune demonstrates how language elements in Maori, English and Chinese are used together to tell a story.
+The catchy tune above, demonstrates how elements within Maori, English and Chinese languages are used together to tell a story.

 Inspired from an old Chinese design of a dancing dragon and phoenix in flight.
 To the Chinese these images symbolized auspicious good fortune.
 The dragon was considered a governor of rainfall and the phoenix the virtues of wisdom and grace.
 Composite species of indigenous birds and sea creatures, some now extinct, are merged into one.
 If you walk along the east coast after a storm you may be lucky enough to spot a sea-horse or dragon-horse washed up on the sand.
 Once so prolific, our local farmer named his property `Seahorse Farm’ after the delicate and graceful sea creatures.
 These mythical designs symbolise the guardianship we embrace to maintain our beautiful harbour, our ocean, and the quality of air we breath.